HudsonGri/foodplanner/sprints/Sprint2.md

 ### List unit tests and Cypress test for frontend
 For the frontend we created tests for our Typescript functions

+- NavigationTest (Cypress)
+  - This test test the basic functionality of Cypress within the project.
+Ensures that the user can navigate between pages via the sidebar button, and is routed to the correct url.

 - TestSavePreferences
   - This test checks to see if the function is able to successfully send data to the backend as well as check for an error in sending data to the backend